Similes for Confident with Explanation and Examples

 Examples:

-1. She spoke as confident as a lighthouse in the dark, and her words gave everyone hope.
+1. She spoke as confidently as a lighthouse in the dark, and her words gave everyone hope.

 2. He stood as confident as a lighthouse, although the situation was confusing.

-3. She answered as confident as a guiding light, yet stayed calm.
+3. She answered with as confident as a guiding light, yet stayed calm.

 4. He walked forward as confident as a lighthouse in a storm, so others followed him.